kubernetes-retired/service-catalog/docs/v1/api.md

 # Service Catalog API

-This document proposes a Kubernetes-native service broker API.
+This document defines a Kubernetes-native service broker API.
 It is a formalization of [@krancour](http://github.com/krancour)'s [presentation](https://docs.google.com/presentation/d/1Fm3qG9zQ4R8ZbhtTObmQjO3UZYJ0ruYI4qr5w_gEKN8/edit?usp=sharing) that he gave to the sig-service-catalog meeting on 10/10/2016.

 # Motivations

 Two different demos were given at [10/3/2016’s sig-service-catalog meeting](https://www.youtube.com/watch?v=Kfar5Uw7CRg), both extremely promising.
 Each differed in quite a few ways, including how consumers used Kubernetes resources to communicate.

-This proposal aims to define a standard API, including a schema for standard Kubernetes-native resources, to:
+This document details a standard API, including a schema for standard Kubernetes-native resources, to:

 - Guide the continuing efforts shown in those demos
 - Improve the user experience (both cluster operator and application developer)